Wenhan-Gao/deepltl/README.md

 # DeepLTL: Learning to Efficiently Satisfy Complex LTL Specifications

-This repository contains the code for the paper "DeepLTL: Learning to Efficiently Satisfy Complex LTL Specifications" submitted to ICLR 2025.
+This repository contains the adapted code originally from the paper "DeepLTL: Learning to Efficiently Satisfy Complex LTL Specifications" submitted to ICLR 2025.
+This repo is for my final year project at Imperial College London.

 ## Installation
 The code requires Python 3.10 with a working installation of PyTorch (tested with version 2.2.2).
 In order to use the _ZoneEnv_ environment, use the following command to install the required dependencies: